satra/NiPyPe-Paper/nipype_paper.rst

 contributors, and even often outlasting the involvement of the original authors.
 Python has already been embraced by the neuroscientific community and is rapidly gaining popularity (Bednar, 2009; Goodman & Brette, 2009).
-The Connectome viewer and library, DiPy, NiBabel, NiPy, NiTime, PyMVPA, PyXNAT and Scikits-Learn are just a few examples of neuroimaging related software written in Python.
+The Connectome Viewer Toolkit(REF), DiPy, NiBabel, NiPy, NiTime, PyMVPA, PyXNAT and Scikits-Learn are just a few examples of neuroimaging related software written in Python.
 NiPyPe, based on Python, thus has immediate access to this extensive community and its